Fewer newborns removed from parents in Scotland than England ‘raises questions’

 Two years later, only a third of children were living with a sibling.

+Scotland is the first country in the UK to embed new sibling rights in law.

-The Promise, the report of the Independent Care Review set up by Nicola Sturgeon, Scotland’s First Minister, and published in 2020, states that where living with their families is not possible, children need to be placed with their brothers and sisters.
+The Promise, the report of the Independent Care Review set up by Nicola Sturgeon and published in 2020, states that where living with their families is not possible, children should be placed with their brothers and sisters.

+The Scottish Government said it expects to see an increase in the number of siblings who stay together as a result of the new legislation.

 The research team was led by Dr Linda Cusworth, from Lancaster University, in partnership with the University of Stirling, and the Scottish Children’s Reporter Administration (SCRA).